rudydesplan/dsti-devops/flask-api/README.md

 ## Functionality

-1. Start the web application (interactive HTML page)
+1. Launch the application
 2. Prepare a CSV file
-3. Prepare a single row from the CSV file
+3. Prepare a single row from the CSV file (metadata should be added to csv file in order to synchronize with database)
 4. CRUD operations on the database, multiple endpoints (see service.py)

 ## Usage

 This application uses Flask REST API and a MongoDB database, it is dockerized.
+After cloning the repository:

-1. Start the web application
+1. Launch the application:

-From the root directory of the project run:
+From the root directory of the project, run:
 ```
 docker-compose up
 ```

 It will start a web server available in your browser at http://localhost:5000.
 ![index.html](../images/index.png)